braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/faqs.md

 ### What is Canvas Flow?

 Canvas Flow is the new and improved editing experience that simplifies how marketers can build and manage their Canvas user journeys.
-With Canvas Flow, you can expect to easily view and use Canvas components in the Canvas builder.
+You can expect to easily view and use Canvas components in the Canvas builder.
 You also have access to more post-launch edit capabilities to edit connections between steps, delete steps and variants, and redirect users to different steps.

 ### How can I use Canvas Flow?